Why AI safety

 And third, because if AI is developed it will have a much greater impact than any other technology before it.
 It is important to understand what the kind of intelligence we are talking about in AI is at its core.
 It is the ability to select actions to make one outcome most likely.
 In other words, it is the ability to solve problems, to affect reality most efficiently and effectively (given a way to interface with it).

 And sure.
 Maybe we will find a roadblock somewhere.
 Nobody is saying that that’s impossible.
-What I am saying is that, since there is nothing suggesting, that there is some insurmountable roadblock, we should not rely on one.
-In short, it’s bad to bet against human innovation in a time where we have gone from a majority of us shitting in a hole to quantum computers, satellites and art AI in one hundred years.
+What I am saying is that, since there is nothing suggesting, that there is some insurmountable obstacle, we should not rely on one.
+In short, it’s bad to bet against human innovation in a time where we have gone from a majority of us shitting in a hole to quantum computers, satellites and social media in one hundred years.
 Especially when we are talking about a problem that may take decades or centuries to solve.

 Decades?
 Centuries?